Bunix25/React-Portfolio/README.md

 ## Description

-Being a web developer means being part of a community.
-We all need a place to share our projects not only if we're applying for jobs or working as a freelancer but also so that we can share our work with fellow developers and collaborate on future projects.
+As a web developer, I want to create a React portfolio to showcase my skills and experience to potential employers, so that they can assess my abilities and consider me for job opportunities.

 ## Table of Contents